Donate to GiveWell's top charities

 Donations to GiveWell are tax-deductible in the US, and we are able to take donations for the support of any of our top charities.
 In addition:

 - Charity-specific considerations.
-Gifts to the Against Malaria Foundation are tax-deductible in several countries, including the US, UK, Canada, and Germany.
+Gifts to the Against Malaria Foundation are tax-deductible in several countries, including the US, UK, Canada, Germany, and Australia.
 Gifts to SCI are tax-deductible in the UK.
 Gifts to the Iodine Global Network are tax-deductible in Canada.

 - UK donors can make a tax-deductible donation to the Giving What We Can Trust for the support of one or more or GiveWell's recommended charities.
 Only charities listed on the form are currently eligible – more may be added later.
 Donations by UK tax-payers via the trust are eligible for Gift Aid.

 - German and Swiss donors can make a deductible donation to Giordano-Bruno-Stiftung or GBS Schweiz for the support of GiveWell or one or more of our recommended charities.
 Only charities listed on the form are currently eligible – more may be added later.

 Donate to GiveWell

 Using the button below, you can make a donation that we will use to make grants to our recommended charities or a donation to support GiveWell's operations: